Israel: 1948 war and establishment of the State of Israel

-Peace process

-The 1977 Knesset elections marked a major turning point in Israeli political history as Menachem Begin's Likud party took control from the Labour Party.
+The 1977 Knesset elections marked a significant turning point in Israeli political history as Menachem Begin's Likud party took control from the Labor Party.
 Later that year, Egyptian President Anwar El Sadat made a trip to Israel and spoke before the Knesset in what was the first recognition of Israel by an Arab head of state.
 Sadat and Begin signed the Camp David Accords (1978) and the Egypt–Israel peace treaty (1979).
 In return, Israel withdrew from the Sinai Peninsula and agreed to enter negotiations over autonomy for Palestinians in the West Bank and the Gaza Strip.

 On 11 March 1978, a PLO guerilla raid from Lebanon led to the Coastal Road massacre.
 Israel responded by launching an invasion of southern Lebanon to destroy PLO bases.
 Begin's government meanwhile provided incentives for Israelis to settle in the occupied West Bank, increasing friction with the Palestinians there.

 The 1980 Jerusalem Law was believed by some to reaffirm Israel's 1967 annexation of Jerusalem by government decree and reignited international controversy over the status of the city.
 No Israeli legislation has defined the territory of Israel, and no act specifically included East Jerusalem therein.
 In 1981 Israel effectively annexed the Golan Heights.
 The international community largely rejected these moves, with the UN Security Council declaring both the Jerusalem Law and the Golan Heights Law null and void.
-Several waves of Ethiopian Jews immigrated to Israel since the 1980s, while between 1990 and 1994, immigration from the post-Soviet states increased Israel's population by twelve percent.
+Several waves of Ethiopian Jews immigrated to Israel since the 1980s, while between 1990 and 1994, immigration from the post-Soviet states increased Israel's population by twelve per cent.

 On 7 June 1981, during the Iran–Iraq War, the Israeli air force destroyed Iraq's sole nuclear reactor, then under construction, in order to impede the Iraqi nuclear weapons programme.
 Following a series of PLO attacks in 1982, Israel invaded Lebanon to destroy the PLO bases.
 In the first six days, Israel destroyed the military forces of the PLO in Lebanon and decisively defeated the Syrians.
 An Israeli government inquiry (the Kahan Commission) held Begin and several Israeli generals indirectly responsible for the Sabra and Shatila massacre and held defence minister Ariel Sharon as bearing "personal responsibility".
 Sharon was forced to resign.

 In 1985, Israel responded to a Palestinian terrorist attack in Cyprus by bombing the PLO headquarters in Tunisia.
 Israel withdrew from most of Lebanon in 1986 but continued to occupy a borderland buffer zone in southern Lebanon until 2000, from where Israeli forces engaged in conflict with Hezbollah.
 The First Intifada, a Palestinian uprising against Israeli rule, broke out in 1987, with waves of uncoordinated demonstrations and violence in the occupied West Bank and Gaza.
 Over the following six years, the intifada became more organised and included economic and cultural measures aimed at disrupting the Israeli occupation.
 Over 1,000 people were killed.
 During the 1991 Gulf War, the PLO supported Saddam Hussein and Iraqi missile attacks against Israel.
 Despite public outrage, Israel heeded American calls to refrain from hitting back.